 Get an overview of the promotions offered and the corresponding application requirements and deadlines on the website.

 Regardless of whether you receive domestic BAföG, you can apply for the (abroad-) Auslands-BAföG.
 Due to the higher costs of a stay abroad, persons who do not receive a domestic BAföG can also be eligible.
-Depending on the destination country, the responsible zentrale Ämter for applying might differ .
+Depending on the destination country, the responsible zentrale Ämter (central offices) for applying might differ .